joonasy/rebirth/docs/css/naming-conventions.md

   .Block-text {}

-    .Block-text--meta {} // [2] Be careful not to override direct variation
+    .Block-text--meta {} // [2] Be careful not to override direct modifier

   .Block-footer {}
 }